Behind the Brew: Exploring the Techniques of Making Decaf Coffee

 Espresso

 Decaf coffee can certainly be used to make espresso.
-The key to a good espresso is not the caffeine content, but the quality of the beans and the fineness of the grind.
-Some coffee connoisseurs argue that the subtle flavor differences in decaf coffee can actually add a unique twist to the espresso.
+The key to a good espresso is not the caffeine level typically present in a shot, but the quality of the beans and the fineness of the grind.
+Some coffee connoisseurs argue that the subtle flavor differences in the best decaf coffee can actually add a unique twist to the espresso.

 French Press